spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-vouchers.md

 **Tips & tricks**

-Once you generated voucher codes, you can export them as a .csv file.
+Once you generated voucher codes, you can export them as a CSV file.
 To do that, click **Export** below *Generate*.

 ## Reference information: Creating a voucher